30 Hottest Web Design Trends to Dominate in 2016

 29. Good Functionality Over Good Looks

-User-oriented web design is about what users consider to work for them best in web and app interfaces.
+User-oriented web design trends is about what users consider to work for them best in web and app interfaces.
 Users are the final authority to impact any web design decisions.
 What users choose is a great website functionality, no matter how beautiful a website looks.
 In 2016 and years ahead all web designers should be driven by the goal to create a balance between good website functionality and its visual attractiveness.